LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 Intergal is a mathematical object that can be interpreted as an area or a generalization of area.
 Finding an Integral is the reverse of finding a Derivative.
 Other words for integral include antiderivative and primitive.

+LInear algebra is methametical about linear combination.
+It uses arithmetic on columns of numbers called vectors and arrays of numbers called matrices.
+Matrice creates new columns and arrays of numbers.
+Linear algebra is the study of lines and planes, vector spaces and mappings that are required for linear transforms.

 ## Author:
 ### * Tin Hang